guillaumebeysson/chatop/README.md

 # chatop

-chatop is n application for managing vacation home reservations, offering users the ability to book accommodation, list their own property for rent and send message if you are interested by a rent.
+chatop is an application for managing vacation home reservations, offering users the ability to book accommodation, list their own property for rent and send message if you are interested by a rent.

 ## The Front-end uses:
 Angular